jakemcc/jakemccrary.com/source/_posts/2020-05-02-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 `preexec` is passed the command being ran and it captures it in `_last_command`.
-It also captures the current number of seconds the shell has been running.
+It also captures the current number of seconds the shell has been running as `_timer`.

-`precmd` calculates the elapsed time in seconds and then calls the function `_maybe_speak` with this as an argument.
+`precmd` uses the value in `_timer` to calculate the elapsed time in seconds and then calls the function `_maybe_speak` with this as an argument.
 It also does the work required for showing the elapsed time in my prompt.

 If the elapsed time is greater than 30 seconds then `_maybe_speak` uses `cut` to discard the arguments of captured command and then runs `say` in a subshell to give me an audible alert of what command just finished.
 I discard the arguments because otherwise the `say` command can go on for a long time.
+`say` is a tool that ships with macOS.
+I haven't gotten around to it yet but I'll need to use something else on my Linux machines.

 I run `say` in the background and in a subshell.
-Running it in the background lets me continue interacting with my shell before `say` finishes executing.
+Running it in the background lets me continue interacting with my shell while `say` finishes executing.
 Running it in a subshell prevents text from appearing in my shell when the background job finishes.

 With this setup, I can kick off a slow compile or test run and not feel so bad about dropping into Slack or reading Reddit.
-It is wonderful, though not as wonderful as not having slow feedback, and I'd recommend it.
+It is wonderful and I'd recommend it (though, I'd more strongly recommend not having commands that take a while to run).